giovemoiran/infodengue-sprint-lsl/README.md

 # LSL model for the infodengue sprint
 This repository contains the final model used to forecast dengue cases for the InfoDengue sprint.
 The InfoDengue sprint was a model challenge organized by the Mosqlimate project [Sprint Repository](https://github.com/Mosqlimate-project/sprint-template/tree/main).
 During 2024, dengue spread to southern regions of Brazil and to higher altitudes where epidemics had not previously been recorded.
 The incidence rate far exceeded that of previous years.
 The objective of this sprint was to promote, in a standardized way, the training of predictive models with the aim of developing an ensemble forecast for dengue in Brazil.
-The challenge required modelers to predict weekly dengue cases at the state level (27 units) for two epidemiological years:

-- Validation Test 1: 2022–2023
-- Validation Test 2: 2023–2024

-An epidemiological year was defined as the period spanning from epidemiological week 41 (the first week of October) to epidemiological week 40 (the last week of September) of the following year.
+The challenge required modelers to predict weekly dengue cases at the state level (27 units) for an entire epidemiological year, defined as the period spanning from epidemiological week 41 (the first week of October) to epidemiological week 40 (the last week of September) of the following year.

+Participants were asked to train models using data from 2010 to 2021 and submit predictions for model evaluation targeting two epidemiological years:

+- Validation Year 1: 2022–2023
+- Validation Year 2: 2023–2024

+Finally participants were asked to submit their prediction for:

+- Target Year: 2024-2025.

 # Model
 We adopted a a Bayesian spatio-temporal modelling framework using R-INLA (see model_fit_and_prediction.R).
 We fit a spatio-temporal model that includes three sets of random effects: